 Steptoe & Johnson’s Appellate Team offers clients the skill, depth, and experience necessary to handle every appellate matter with zeal and professionalism.
-The firm's appellate attorneys afford clients the advantage of broad experience with state and federal appellate courts and the divergent rules of practice and procedure of each of those forums.
+Appellate Team members afford clients the advantage of broad experience with state and federal appellate courts and the divergent rules of practice and procedure of each of those forums.

-The firm's appellate lawyers defend judgments that the firm's trial lawyers have helped clients win, seek review of judgments adverse to clients, and handle appeals for clients represented by other counsel at the trial level.
+The firm's Appellate Team defends judgments that the firm's trial lawyers have helped clients win, seeks review of judgments adverse to clients, and handles appeals for clients represented by other counsel at the trial level.
 Often our role begins even before the verdict, as lawyers work with the trial team on preparation of important motions and preservation of issues for appeal.

 This collaborative approach benefits the firm's clients by providing different insights with a view toward appeal and a fresh perspective on the issues presented by each case.
 Lawyers also consult with outside attorneys, insurers, and corporate law departments on appellate matters, and regularly prepare amicus curiae, or “friend of the court,” briefs for businesses and organizations with an interest in the outcome of an appellate case.